Daniel-J-S/seir-flex-426/src/course-materials/backend-fundamentals/week-7/day-2/labs/express-dev-skills-part-1.md

 ## Exercises

 The goal of the lab is to put in a rep doing everything that you did during the _Express - Routers & Controllers_ lesson:

-- Create a new app named `express-dev-skills` inside the labs directory for this week.

 - Be sure to create an array of "fake" data representing some of your awesome developer skills.
 The specific properties describing a skill object is up to you!